-But for now the boilers are you and running and the church is once again a warm place to worship.
+But for now the boilers are up and running and the church is once again a warm place to worship.

 Ok, it’s hidden away behind the bottles of zing, bling, ziff and tide but best practice says that unsecured pipework will eventually leak causing superficial and possibly structural damage to walls and floors.